agnesoft/adev/README.md

 ### clang

 Run `build.sh` in the root of the repository.
+You may need to set the two variables at the top of the script to reflect your system:

+-   `CLANG` is the clang executable to use, e.g. `clang++-11`
+-   `LIBCXX_PREFIX` is the location of your `libc++` installation/build that contains include and lib directories.